 I was really encouraged by this idea because it’s something that I do myself but I hadn’t really thought about it as a process or really something I could encourage others to do.
 So I hope that in writing this article, you will adopt the idea and your life too can become a little easier.

-I get up very early, 5.45am to be precise, which is a challenge for me as I am not a natural early riser.
-So, every night, before bed, I do the following things for my future self – in this case, me, tomorrow, to make her life easier.
+Every night, before bed, I do the following things for my future self – in this case, me, tomorrow, to make her life easier.

 I set up tea mugs with teabags in and a spoon.
 I fill the kettle.
 I set the breakfast table with the cutlery required.
 I sort and place Dom’s coffee pot on the stove.
 (Ok, this is for future Dom but believe me, future Sarah doesn’t like future Dom without his early morning espresso!).
 I also sort what we are having for breakfast and if it’s something that can be done in advance (like pancake batter, baked oatmeal etc) I do whatever stages can be done and put in fridge/ cupboard.
 I get my morning pages journal and my laptop and headphones out and on the coffee table and I make sure a pen or pencil is to hand.
 And I am all set.
 I can’t tell you how much easier this makes my morning.
 If I came downstairs and had to find mugs and spoons and worry about fitting in making breakfast I would likely cry.
-All of this takes a maximum of ten minutes, it’s probably more like 5 and it’s SO helpful and essentially really, to the running of the next day.
+All of this takes a maximum of ten minutes, it’s probably more like 5 if breakfast food prep is minimal and it’s SO helpful and essentially really, to the running of the next day.

-I think of future Sarah when I’m tempted to stay out too late, or when I want to skip my daily exercise routine.
+I also think of future Sarah when I’m tempted to stay out too late, or when I want to skip my daily exercise routine.
 Somehow thinking of the effect that my poor behaviour will have on me tomorrow, or next week or next month, makes it easier to stick with more positive actions.

 So how can this apply to you?
 Well, firstly, look to the areas of your life that you feel a bit dissatisfied with.
 Are you always in a rush in the morning?
 Do you frequently run out of clean clothes?
 Is everything you need for the day at hand in the morning or are you scrabbling round for the right coat or your phone a minute before you’re due out of the door?
 Do you regularly sacrifice sleep for reading or watching TV and then feel tired out?
 Are weekends full of chores that you failed to do in the week?
 Do you mean to walk part way to work but end up getting the bus?